rayon-rs/rayon/FAQ.md

 cases are easy: for example, uses of [`Rc`] can typically be replaced with [`Arc`], which is basically equivalent, but thread-safe.

-Code that uses `Cell` or `RefCell`, however, can be a mite more complicated.
+Code that uses `Cell` or `RefCell`, however, can be somewhat more complicated.
 If you can refactor your code to avoid those types, that is often the best way forward, but otherwise, you can try to replace those types with their threadsafe
 equivalents: